fab3F/fab3F_Twich_Bot/README.md

 # Welcome to my Twitch Bot

 You can check out my Twitch Bot on my [Homepage](https://fab3F.github.io/projects/twitch_bot).
+There you will find all information about the bot.
 This Bot ist made for hosting on your own Raspberry Pi or something else.

 ## Hi there I am fab3F.